How To Create a Startup Pitch Deck PresentationSep 12, 2022

 Update your pitch deck from time to time.
 You don't want to be in a situation where a potential investor points out that you are presenting outdated data.

 A solid pitch deck should be able to stand alone without you presenting it.
-You should also make it available in PDF format so the investors can go through it again after the meeting.
+It would be best to make it available in PDF format so the investors can review it again after the meeting.